Logo

 Merrill P. Barber's Granddaughter

-Merrill P. Barber's Granddaughter purchases the 1994 Merrill P. Barber bridge ornament!
+Laura Moss and Nancy Catania showing off the Gardenfest ornament (left).
+Merrill P. Barber's Granddaughter pictured here after purchasing the 1994 Merrill P. Barber bridge ornament (right)

 Arlene's Ornaments -front